Skip to main content

 Protected Data Spaces

-Various categories of research data are subject to legal restrictions such as data protection laws, personal rights or copyrights.
-Ethical restrictions for data sharing include e.g. the geolocation of sensitive sites or politically or socially unacceptable content.
+Various categories of research data are subject to legal restrictions, including data protection laws, personal rights, and copyrights.
+Ethical restrictions on data sharing may also apply, such as the geolocation of sensitive sites or politically or socially sensitive content.

-Nevertheless, there is a legitimate research interest in such data.
-In the LSC, we clarify which categories of data can be re-used for research purposes.
-We propose legal, ethical and technical solutions by taking into account different levels of data sensitivity.
+Nevertheless, there is a legitimate research interest in accessing such data.
+At the LSC, we assess which categories of data can be reused for research purposes and propose legal, ethical, and technical solutions, considering different levels of data sensitivity.

 The MO|RE data platform makes physical fitness data derived from sports science studies available to both academia and the public.
 Research would strongly benefit from linking health with physical fitness data, e.g. in longitudinal data sets.
 However, publishing sensitive health (e.g. BMI, blood pressure) and other personal data (e.g. geolocation, social status) is challenging.
 An overarching concept for the secure handling of sensitive data is lacking, ranging from a trustworthy IT environment to sophisticated access management and auditing mechanisms, which ensures compliance with legal regulations.